fulyaertay/advanced-react/README.md

   ![image](./3-performance/challenge-1/challenge1.png)

   ### Challenge 2: shouldComponentUpdate()
-  Implied performance optimization with shouldComponentUpdate() on same project on Challenge 1
+  Implied performance optimization with shouldComponentUpdate() on the same project on Challenge 1

+  ### Challenge 3: React.PureComponent
+  Implied performance optimization with React.PureComponent on the same project on Challenge 2